 *side note: I literally just had a friend reach out that she had cleaned/primed/painted 17 kitchen cabinet doors and the frame in white chalk type paint ….then used a sealer to finish them off…only to have tannins pull through!!!
 She did not shellac first.
 This is a must when painting with any light-colored natural type paint.
 She is a seasoned painter….and this is the first time it’s happened to her.
 But this was a big job…and it only takes ONCE to make you realize it is just easier to add this extra step as a precaution!
 If you haven’t used it before…it is thin, easy to apply, and STINKS!
 You can use my affiliate link to purchase Shellac here.

-I used two coats of Chantilly by Vintiques (also by Heirloom) to cover the entire piece.
+I used two coats of Irish Cream chalk-type paint by Heirloom Traditions to cover the entire piece.

 The checkerboard pattern (yes….I freehand this) is painted in Heirlooms Espresso, which I love.
 It is a deep rich almost black brown!
 See my dirty little secret for painting my black and white patterns here.

 All of the heavy gold that you see on the corners, the dots, and the trim were painted with Liquid Leaf, Classic Gold.
 It is my go-to for an opaque brilliant gold paint!
 I even used it to outline the checkerboard pattern.